leo-arch/clifm/src/README.md

 A program should not only provide working features, but also well written, performant, and easily understandable code:

+### 1. Resources

-**1)** Use the proper tool (and in the proper way) for the job: be as simple as possible and do not waste resources (they are highly valuable).
+Use the proper tool (and in the proper way) for the job: be as simple as possible and do not waste resources (they are highly valuable).
 For example: `strcmp(3)` is a standard and quite useful function.
 However, it is a good idea to prevent calling this function (possibily hundreds of times in a loop) if not needed.
 Before calling `strcmp` compare the first byte of the strings to be compared.
 If they do not match, there is no need to call the function:

 ```c
 if (*str == *str2 && strcmp(str, str2) == 0)